sytabaresa/kingly/README.md

   </dd>
   <dt>self transition</dt>
   <dd>Transitions can also occur with origin and destination the same conrol state.
 When
   that happens, the transition is called a self transition.
-In our base example, the `Team Detail Screen` control state features 2 self-transitions.
   </dd>
   <dt>transition evaluation</dt>
   <dd>Given a machine in a given control state, and an external event occuring, the transitions